gsinghg19/gsinghg19/README.md

 ### Hi there, I'm Gurpreet 👋

-:briefcase: I'm currently working as a software engineer, helping to archive the internet one byte at a time.
+:briefcase: I'm currently working as a software engineer, helping to archive the internet one bit at a time.

 <a href="https://github.com/anuraghazra/github-readme-stats">